llouiz/Nodemailer-contact-form/README.md

 ```

 #### Step 3
 Once you have successfully completed the above steps.
-Run `npm start` to send an email
+Run `npm run dev` to start the server.